GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 - Now, checkout to a new branch named as '_dev_' and start working on it.

-Notes:

-if you don't want to fork the repo, pull it in your local computer work on it and push it into your own github repo!
+> _*Note*: if you don't want to fork the repo, pull it in your local computer work on it and push it into your own github repo!_

 ### 2. Creating your own VS-Code workstation:

 There are plenty of good editors but here we will be using VS-Code.
 If you have any other preference just go with it!
 The idea is to be able to connect multi-services in an environment creating a functional development strategy for lining, debugging,  editing, and pushing your code.
 You can add, VS-code extensions like Nextflow, nf-core tools, github, python, R and many more.

-Simply, you can open _testpipeline_ using VS-code and start working on it!
+Simply, you can open _gcb_ngs_harmonisation_workshop_ using VS-code and start working on it!

 - Open VS-code